opensearch-project/data-prepper/data-prepper-plugins/opensearch/README.md

 - `index_type` (optional): a String from the list [`custom`, `trace-analytics-raw`, `trace-analytics-service-map`, `management-disabled`], which represents an index type.
 Defaults to `custom`.
 This index_type instructs Sink plugin what type of data it is handling.

-- `num_retries` (optional): a Number indicating the number of times the sink initialization should be tried before failing the pipeline.
-The retry mechanism waits for 1 second before each retry.
-Default value 600.

 ```
     APM trace analytics raw span data type example:
     {